aggarwal-aditya/Railway-Reservation/README.md

 # Railway Reservation Portal

-Steps to Follow to run the program for large input using multithreading :
+Steps to Follow to run the program for large input using multithreading:

 1. Download and extract the entire source code in your PC.
 2. Load the entire init.sql file in the PSQL Terminal.